Posted on 10 April 2024 By Michael Wood

 To see how a ceiling track works, check out our training video below:

-For many people, when they hear the words ‘what is a hoist system’, they usually think of clinical equipment.
+For many people, when they hear the words ‘hoist system’, they usually think of clinical equipment.
 Luckily, that concept is starting to change thanks to new innovations.
 Innova’s Integralift is paving the way, which can be folded away into a cupboard or wardrobe.

-Not only is it an incredibly subtle piece of patient handling equipment, it is also available in a range of finishes to blend in perfectly with any existing décor.
-Designed to save caregivers’ time during transfers, the lifter and sling can be kept permanently in place in the cupboard.
+Not only is it an incredibly subtle piece of patient-handling equipment, but it is also available in a range of finishes to blend in perfectly with any existing décor.
+Designed to save caregivers time during transfers, the lifter and sling can be kept permanently in place in the cupboard.

-Unlike overhead hoist systems, the Integralift does not interfere with ceiling mounted ward curtains.
+Unlike overhead systems, the Integralift does not interfere with ceiling-mounted ward curtains.

 It also has the benefit of being able to be installed as a bedhead hoist unit, or it can be fitted with wardrobes, bedside cabinets and even foldable beds for the patient’s friends and relatives.